Christian Walker Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.20 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.20 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Rockies pitchers combine to give up 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Freeland (4-5) takes the mound for the Rockies in his 12th start of the season.
-He's put together a 3.86 ERA in 58 1/3 innings pitched, with 42 strikeouts.

-- His most recent appearance came on Thursday against the Miami Marlins, when the lefty went five innings, surrendering two earned runs while allowing seven hits.
+- Lamet makes his first start of the season for the Rockies.

+- The 30-year-old right-hander has 12 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.